wxbty/spring-ai-alibaba/spring-ai-alibaba-graph/spring-ai-alibaba-graph-core/src/site/markdown/how-tos/index.md

 ## Human-in-the-loop

-One of LangGraph4j's main benefits is that it makes human-in-the-loop workflows easy.
+One of SpringAiGraph's main benefits is that it makes human-in-the-loop workflows easy.
 These guides cover common examples of that.
 > _TO DO_
 <!--